 Thus, selling property, bonds, stocks, and precious metals can result in a profit liable for Capital Gains Tax.

-You only pay Capital Gains tax on the actual profit made and not the whole amount that you sold it for.
+Even so, you would only pay Capital Gains tax on the actual profit made and not the whole amount that you sold it for.

 There is a simple definition of the Capital Gains Tax.
 It is the tax levied, by the UK Government, on the profit or 'capital gain'.